-(2) Internet Examinations:

-Exams for this course will be closed book exams, written out-of-class, using the online Blackboard testing utility.
+- (2) Internet Examinations.
+Exams for this course will be closed book exams, written out-of-class, using the Blackboard testing utility.
 All students will write their exam at the University of Lethbridge's Testing Facility.
 Please read the sections of this syllabus that describe the exam format.
-Should you require assistance with your Blackboard account please contact the Curriculum Redevelopment Centre (CRDC) in L1108.

-The University Testing Facility is located in B770.
-Access is granted on a first-come, first-served basis.
+Should you require assistance with your Blackboard account please contact the Curriculum Redevelopment Centre (CRDC) in L1108. - (3) Taking Your Test.
+The University Testing Facility is located in E646.
+Access is granted on a firstcome, first-served basis.
 Once you enter the facility, you will be required to present valid picture ID (either your student card or a valid driver's license) and to fill out a brief form that registers your exam.
-Opening and closing days and times will be given on the course schedule.
+Opening and closing days for each of the three tests in this course are given on the course schedule.

-The testing centre hours are listed at http://fusion.uleth.ca/crdc/testcenter/testcenter\student\info.htm
+The testing centre hours are listed at:

+http://fusion.uleth.ca/crdc/testcenter/testcenter_student_info.htm